AWS CloudWatch is a powerful tool, but it can be tricky to use it for monitoring your AWS Lambda functions. In this post we’ll help you:

 Recently, AWS has even integrated basic insights about our Lambda functions directly into the Lambda management console.
 Now, we can see summaries of the most recent invocations and the most expensive invocations.

-If you’re logging structured data in JSON, then CloudWatch Logs Insights can even discover the fields in your JSON message.
+If you’re using structured JSON logs, you can use CloudWatch structured logs to discover fields in your JSON message.
 You can reference these fields in your query, just as you would do in an ELK stack.

 Recently, AWS also added the ability for you to query multiple log groups at once.
 This brings CloudWatch Logs Insights much closer to the capabilities offered by ELK.